 Safer alternatives to aluminum foil include uncoated wax, parchment paper, and glass containers.

 All in all, there are different types of aluminum cookware.
-They include uncoated aluminum cookware, anodized aluminum cookware, aluminum club cookware, and aluminum foil.
+They include uncoated aluminum cookware, anodized aluminum cookware, die cast aluminum cookware, aluminum club cookware, and aluminum foil.
 Anodized aluminum cookware is probably the safest type of aluminum cookware, depending on the material of the coating.